 The Clumber Spaniel is a heavier dog than the Cocker or Springer and has been allowed to become even heavier in the past fifty years with resultant loss of speed and agility.
 Working Clumbers are lighter and more athletic and could be suitable as a pet provided they are given sufficient exercise.
-Typically the Clumber’s character is rather delightful.
+Generally of good temperament.
 Ideally he will need to live in a house with a garden.
 His fine coat requires regular grooming to avoid matting and tangles.

 EPS is a measure of how many individuals are contributing genetically to a breed population.
 It is a measure of the size of the gene pool in a breed.
 Lower than 100 is considered critical by conservationists and below 50 brings a breed close to extinction.
 For more information see the Kennel Club article.

 - Excess loose facial skin with conformational defects of the upper and/or lower eyelids so that the eyelid margins are not in normal contact with the eye lower.
 This can allow dust particles to collect, causing irritation or damage to the eye.

 - Excess weight can cause strain on joints and exercise intolerance

 - The large, pedulous ear flaps can give rise to ear infections.
 Ears should be checked on a regular basis.

 - The Clumber’s long, low structure may predispose the breed to intervertebral disc disease, causing serious back pain

 - Hip dysplasia: breed 5 year mean score 15.5 (parents should be much lower)